La desalmada: Production

-The telenovela was announced on 15 October 2020 at Televisa's Visión21 upfront.
+La desalmada was announced on 15 October 2020 at Televisa's Visión21 upfront.
 The main cast was revealed on 11 March 2021.
-Production began on 17 March 2021, and ended on 21 August 2021.
+Filming of the telenovela took place from 17 March to 21 August 2021.
 On 17 May 2022, TelevisaUnivision confirmed that the series had been renewed for a second season.
 By August 2023, however, production on the second season had been put on hold due to cast members moving on to other projects.